Logo Futurismo

 Álvaro RP | Going down to Praia da Viola

 Walking through pastures, you will have the best view of the coast of Maia, Ponta Formosa, and Ponta do Cintrão.
 The next stop is Praia da Viola, where you can go if the sea conditions are good.
-You will encounter ruins of water mills that once were used to turn corn and wheat into flour.
+You will encounter ruins of water mills that were once used to turn corn and wheat into flour.
 Along with several mill ruins, you will also pass by a viewpoint over the North coast and old reservoirs formerly used by locals to wash clothes.

 Best Time to Visit Praia da Viola